Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 The problem is that the vegan diet does have some weaknesses and many people are not aware of them.
 And many vegans go to the extreme in trying to be as “pure” as possible, leading to an even more restrictive diet and putting themselves at greater risk of developing problems down the road.

 Assuming that you have cleaned up your diet, removed the animal products, and then introduced more healthy options like fruits, vegetables, nuts, seeds, whole grains, and healthy oils into your diet, you should be on your way to feeling amazing!
 I remember feeling almost euphoric when I radically changed my diet.
 I had never felt healthier!

 But if you look at vegan forums, you’ll see that it’s not this way for everyone.
 Some people develop digestive issues after starting the diet, and others complain of skin problems and terrible acne after going vegan.

 While these problems don’t affect everyone, and many people are actually thriving and very healthy on the diet, I recommend checking out those articles I’ve published, as they go into more detail than I will in this article about the potential causes of these problems when you eat a vegan diet.
 They could help you avoid some of the most common issues.

 People love to dive right into the deep end with the diet while not properly understanding the risks and benefits.
 It’s easy to get excited about starting a new lifestyle with the promise that it will provide incredible health and well-being, and then be convinced by some “diet guru” that their way is the best and that it’s the only way to be vegan.

 First and foremost, you should listen to what your body is saying and do the research yourself.
-A vegan diet is quite restrictive in that it removes important food groups which provide certain vitamins, minerals, fats and amino acids in higher concentrations than you can acquire from just eating plants.
+A vegan diet is quite restrictive in that it removes important food groups that provide certain vitamins, minerals, fats and amino acids in higher concentrations than you can acquire from just eating plants.
 This is why supplementing on a vegan diet is crucial to maintaining health.